referefz/HTB-Writeups/README.md

-# 🚩 HackTheBox Write-ups
+# HackTheBox Write-ups

-Welcome to my repository!!🚀 This repository documents my journey in learning and solving machines in HackTheBox platform.
+Welcome to Reef's repository!!
+I’m glad you’re here.
+This space is more than just a collection of write-ups; it’s a personal record of my curiosity in action.
+Here, I document every challenge I’ve faced and every lesson I’ve learned while navigating the machines of HackTheBox.
+I hope my journey inspires yours✨..

 ---

-### 📂 Machines Write-ups
+### Machines Write-ups

 Here I place detailed reports for each machine I hacked, categorized by platform, difficulty, and solution method: